nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `sortEvents`

 ### Filter Events: `filterEvents`
-Filters the list of events for events occurring on a specific date.
+Filters the list of events for events occurring on a specific date and optionally by time too.

 Format:
-`filterEvents DATE`
+`filterEvents DATE [TIME]`

 Example Usage:

 * `filterEvents 2021-09-18` - Filters the list of events to show only events occurring on 18th September 2021.
+* `filterEvents 2021-09-18 0900` - Filters the list of events to show only events occuring on 18th September 2021 9am.

 ### Show Event details: `showDetails`